Pixel-Pilot28/HousePriceCalculator/README.md

 3. **Hybrid**: Combination of cash and mortgage at specified LTV

 For each strategy, it calculates:
-- Net worth at each time horizon
+- Net worth at each time horizon (with optional bear market impact)
 - Total cost of the approach
+- Risk exposure to market downturns

 ### Output Tabs (Right Panel)